Regular-singular connections on relative complex schemes: Connections in the algebraic and analytic case

 Let $R$ be a complete noetherian local $\CC$-algebra with residue field $\CC$.
 If $\g r\subset R$ stands for the maximal ideal, we shall write $R_k$ instead of $R/\g r^{k+1}$: these are all finite dimensional complex vector spaces.

-We now place ourselves in the situation explained in the beginning of this section and add the ensuing assumptions: The scheme $S$ is $\spc R$ and the morphism $f:X\to S$ is proper with connected fibres.
-The divisor $Y$ is $\sum_cY_c$, where for each $c$, the $S$-scheme $Y_c$ is smooth and the $\CC$-scheme $Y_c\ot R_0$ is connected.
-(Recall that in this case, $(Y_c\ot R_0)^\an$ is likewise connected \cite[XII, Proposition 2.4, p.243]{SGA1}.)
+We now place ourselves in the situation explained in the beginning of this section and {\it add other assumptions}: \begin{itemize}\item The scheme $S$ is $\spc R$, \item the morphism $f:X\to S$ is {\it proper with connected fibres}, \item the divisor $Y$ is $\sum_cY_c$, where for each $c$, the $S$-scheme $Y_c$ is smooth, and \item the $\CC$-scheme $Y_c\ot R_0$ is connected.
+(Recall that in this case, $(Y_c\ot R_0)^\an$ is likewise connected \cite[XII, Proposition 2.4, p.243]{SGA1}.) \end{itemize} The reader is directed to Remark \ref{temkin} below to have an idea of how the setting imposed by the above hypothesis comes about for a given $X^*$ over $S$.

 To simplify notation, given $k\in\NN$, we write

 These produce, via the analytification functor, complex spaces $\g S_k$, $\g X_k$, $\g Y_k$, etc.

 We wish to compare $\g C_Y^{\rm rs}(X/S)$ and the category of representations on $R$-modules of the fundamental group of $\g X_0$ in analogy with \cite{hai-dos_santos19} and \cite[7.2.1, p.170]{malgrange} (or \cite[Theorem II.5.9, p.97]{deligne70}).
 We begin with the analogue of \cite[Definition 5.2]{hai-dos_santos19}.